 Equally as unforgettable are the red roofs of Split, where sailing is an extremely popular pastime, as evident with the range of boats and motor yachts which line ACI Marina Split.
 Here, the incredible backdrop of the imposing mountains creates a landscape that is unique and dreamlike.
 Split is always a sought-after destination for yacht charters in Croatia thanks to the vibrant nightlight, where you can relish in a range of distinctive bars and restaurants, before returning to watch the sunset from your cabin or deck of your yacht.
 Skippers will always recommend some unusual things for guests to see and do in Split, and how best to spend your day exploring the city.

-Sailing around the stunning and diverse islands of Croatia’s Adriatic Coast by day has never been easier, on a crewed yacht charter, a luxury motorboat, or whichever yacht you choose.
+Sailing around the stunning and diverse islands of Croatia’s Adriatic Coast by day has never been easier.
+Hire a crewed or bareboat yacht charter, a luxury motorboat, or whichever yacht you choose and explore Croatia.
 Croatian skippers may show you the most tranquil and exclusive islands, visiting quaint old towns or discovering the whimsical Dalmatian Islands.
-Moor your boat in Rab, where you can hike and trek through some extraordinary national parks.
-Krka National Park is perhaps most famous, being an essential visit during your sailing holiday in Croatia and located just inland from Sibenik.
+Moor your boat in Rab, where you can hike and trek through some beautiful national parks.
+Krka National Park is perhaps the most famous, being an essential visit during your sailing holiday in Croatia and located just inland from Sibenik.
 Or maybe you want to delve into some island history and head to the mysterious island of Vis.
 There are endless opportunities with a yacht charter in Croatia, and you can tailor your navigation route to suit your guests.

 Choosing when to charter a yacht in Croatia is often one of the first questions on guests’ minds, as the sailing experience can differ.
 Thankfully, as skippers will attest to, you have a large window from April to October to enjoy the islands, old towns and cities, and busting nightlife of Croatia.
 Thanks to the Mediterranean climate, you can discover the national parks and the beautiful cities of Split, Hvar, Dubrovnik and more in the sweltering sun by day.
 At night, you may wish to avail of boats whose cabins have fans if the temperature is too hot, although the sea breeze helps too!